 Say that you have an application handling activities for contractors.
 To check if an activity with a certain heading is present on a list, for example, could be done with this simple step definition:

-Which can be accomplished by a page object that exposes the following property that implement the functionality to get all values from a certain column in a table:
+Which can be accomplished by a page object that exposes the following property that implements the functionality to get all values from a certain column in a table:

 Or to take another example, setting data in a form (i.e. filling out forms).
-You can simple exposes properties for each value that you want to fill out from your specification like this (yes I only have setters right now, because my specifications have not have had need for anything else… yet… Winking smile):
+You can simply expose properties for each value that you want to fill out from your specification like this (yes I only have setters right now, because my specifications have not had need for anything else… yet…

 and this is used by the following simple step definition: